bigmudcake/docker-sogo/README.md

 There is only one flavor of this Docker image which includes Activesync & MySQL support but does not include Postgresql support.

+This is built on v0.9.19 of [phusion/baseimage](https://hub.docker.com/r/phusion/baseimage) which is based on Ubuntu 16.04LTS Xenial.

     Please be aware that ActiveSync uses patented technology and might require negotiating with Microsoft.
 From the [SOGo documentation](http://www.sogo.nu/files/docs/SOGo%20Installation%20Guide.pdf):